rscode999/cnet/documentation/rules.md

 [Back to README](../README.md)

 This is a project of rules and regulations!
-Read this document thoroughly before starting work on the project!
+Read this document thoroughly before using the project!
 As a friendly reminder, failure to follow the rules means I will hunt you down and [DATA EXPUNGED].

 I reserve the rights to change, update, nullify, or interpret any of the rules at any time, for any reason.